harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-azure-autoproxy-lb.md

 A load balancer distributes user traffic across multiple instances of your applications.
 Load balancing reduces the chances of performance issues in your applications by spreading the load.

-You can create a custom load balancer using the AutoStopping proxy option.
-This feature allows you to launch a VM with the load balancer.
+You can create an AutoStopping proxy and launch a VM with the load balancer.

-Perform the following steps to create an AutoStopping proxy for your resources in Azure:
+Perform the following steps to create an AutoStopping proxy for your cloud resources in Azure: